-CA0100 Initiation of management of anaesthesia for all procedures on the skin, subcutaneous tissue, muscles, salivary glands, or superficial vessels of the head including biopsy not being the service to which another item in this subgroup applies.
+CA0100 -for all procedures on the skin, subcutaneous tissue, muscles, salivary glands, or superficial vessels of the head including biopsy not being the service to which another item in this subgroup applies.

 CA0102 - for plastic repair of cleft palate

 CA0104 - for electroconvulsive therapy

-CA0120 Initiation of management of anaesthesia for all procedures on external, middle or inner ear, including biopsy not being a service to which another item in this subgroup applies.
+CA0120 -for all procedures on external, middle or inner ear, including biopsy, not being a service to which another item in this subgroup applies.

 CA0124 - for otoscopy

-CA0140 Initiation of management of anaesthesia for all procedures on eye not being a service to which another item in this subgroup applies.
+CA0140 - for all procedures on eye, not being a service to which another item in this subgroup applies.

 CA0142 - for lens surgery

 CA0143 - for retinal surgery

 CA0144 - for corneal transplant

 CA0145 - for vitrectomy

 CA0146 - for biopsy of conjunctiva

 CA0147 - for squint repair

 CA0148 - for ophthalmoscopy

-CA0160 Initiation of management of anaesthesia for all procedures on nose and accessory sinuses, not being a service to which another item in this subgroup applies.
+CA0160 -for internasal or accessory sinuses, not being a service to which another item in this subgroup applies.

-CA0162 - for radical surgery on the nose and accessory sinuses.
+CA0162 for internasal surgery for malignancy or for internasal ablation

-CA0164 - for biopsy, soft tissue on the nose and accessory sinuses.
+CA0164 for biopsy, soft tissue on the nose and accessory sinuses.

-CA0170 Initiation of management of anaesthesia for all intraoral procedures, including biopsy, not being a service to which another item in this subgroup applies.
+CA0170 -for all intraoral procedures, including biopsy, not being a service to which another item in this subgroup applies.

 CA0172 - for repair of cleft palate

 CA0174 - for excision of retropharyngeal tumour

 CA0176 - for radical intraoral surgery

-CA0190 Initiation of management of anaesthesia for all procedures on facial bones, not being a service to which another item in this subgroup applies reconstruction)
+CA0190 - for all procedures on facial bones, not being a service to which another item in this subgroup applies